A Guide To Making Head Injury Claims

 A Conditional Fee Agreement (CFA) is a type of No Win No Fee arrangement.
 This is an umbrella term for contracts that can help fund the work of legal representatives.
 It means that you won’t be asked to make upfront or ongoing payments for your solicitor’s work on your case.
 Additionally, you won’t be asked to pay for their services should your head injury claim prove unsuccessful.

 If your claim is successful, a success fee will be deducted from your compensation.
-This fee is a percentage and legally capped, ensuring you receive the majority of your compensation.
+This fee is a percentage that is legally capped, ensuring you receive the majority of your compensation.

 Call our advisors today for a free, no-obligation chat about working with our solicitors on a No-Win, No-Fee basis or to discuss anything related to making head injury claims.